ipython/ipynb/README.md

  - `class` definitions
  - `def` function definitions
  - `import` statements
+ - Assignment statements where the variables being assigned to are ALL_CAPS.
+These are assumed to be constants.

 This skips most computational work and brings in your definitions only, making it easy to reuse functions / classes across similar analyses.